CollinLBauer/fal-2020/classes/math-250/notes/Chapter 3.md

 In data analysis, the identification of **outliers** - observations that fall well outside the overall pattern of the data - is important

 Observations taht lie below the lower limit or above the upper limit are **potential outliers**

+*Go back and rewatch 09/15 lecture.*
+- Test on Tuesday, 09/22
+  - No class
+  - Test on Pearson; make sure you log in on that day to submit
+- Latest homework due Thursday, 09/17